 All staff member and student employees are responsible for: (1) knowing and complying with the policies and procedures of this Safety Handbook and other health and safety policies or procedures established by the Department or supervising faculty member; (2) reporting all accidents, chemical spills, and unsafe conditions to the supervising faculty member; and (3) attending health and safety training at the request of the supervising faculty member.

 F. Responsibilities of Students

 All students are responsible for: (1) working in a safe and responsible manner in the laboratory; (2) performing all work in accordance with the procedures established by the Department and supervising faculty member (3) wearing required protective equipment (e.g., goggles); (4) following established emergency procedures in the event of an accident or chemical spill; and (5) reporting all accidents, chemical spills, and unsafe conditions to the supervising faculty member.

-The official version of this Safety Handbook is maintained on the Environmental Health, Safety & Sustainability web site.
+The official version of this Safety Handbook is maintained on the Environmental Health and Safety website.
 A printed Handbook is available upon request.